Star Destroyer: Cultural influence

 Upon the first reveal of the Supremacy, B. Alan Orange noted that, despite the ship's unique design, it still retained a familiar shape which immediately identified it as belonging to the First Order.
-Corey Larson of Screen Rant believed that, regardless of the film's wider reputation, the introduction of the Supremacy and it's subsequent destruction during The Last Jedi represented one of the coolest additions to the franchise from the Star Wars sequel trilogy.
+Corey Larson of Screen Rant believed that, regardless of the film's wider reputation, the introduction of the Supremacy and its subsequent destruction during The Last Jedi represented one of the coolest additions to the franchise from the Star Wars sequel trilogy.
 John Orquiola meanwhile felt the ship represented an ongoing superweapon problem with the franchise.
 While crediting Rian with not introducing another Death Star-like weapon, it still showed that the First Order, like the Empire before it, was obsessed with equating size with power and creating "unbeatable" superweapons which are eventually destroyed.

 Sith Star Destroyer

 In Star Wars: The Rise of Skywalker (2019), a resurrected Darth Sidious unveils a new class of Star Destroyer as part of the Sith Eternal's fleet, the Final Order.